National Disability AI and Enabling Technology Virtual Summit 2026

 A photo of Tony Gentry

-A photo of George Myers
+A photo of Sheena Adams-Avery

 A photo of Dr. Shea Tanis